 When considering what type of beverage to share for New Year’s Eve celebrations this year, my mind initially went to mocktails.
 They’re fruity and booze-free—what’s not to love?
-Well, if I’m honest, I’m not a huge mocktail fan because they’re usually just sugar bombs.
+Well, if I’m honest, I’m typically not a huge mocktail fan because they’re usually just sugar bombs.

 Then I thought, “What would be something I’d actually be excited to drink if walking into a NYE party?”
 Answer: Healthy shots.
 Call me a grandma, I don’t care.
 That’s how I roll these days.